metrico/clickhouse-node-url-engine/README.md

 # ClickHouse NodeJS URL Engine
 This basic example illustrates a simple NodeJS [URL Table Engine](https://clickhouse.com/docs/en/engines/table-engines/special/url/) server for Clickhouse

+##### ⏱️ Why
+> Clickhouse is super fast and already has all the functions one could dream.
+What is this for?

+This example is designed to understand the underlying formats and unleash imagination for integrators.

 ##### Features
 - [x] INSERT to JS array
 - [x] SELECT from JS array